nashera28bomu-pixel/Synapse-protocol/README.md

 > Write production-ready code.
 Debug like a machine.
 100% Free.

-Built by **Riel Kirote** · Powered by Groq, Gemini, Qwen2.5-Coder & Claude
+Built by **Smiley Cymor** · Powered by Groq, Gemini, Qwen2.5-Coder & Claude

 ---